tediousjs/node-mssql/README.md

 `PreparedStatementError` | EINJECT | SQL injection warning.
 `PreparedStatementError` | EALREADYPREPARED | Statement is already prepared.
 `PreparedStatementError` | ENOTPREPARED | Statement is not prepared.

+### Detailed SQL Errors

+SQL errors (`RequestError` with `err.code` equal to `EREQUEST`) contains additional details.

+- **err.number** - The error number.
+- **err.state** - The error state, used as a modifier to the error number.
+- **err.class** - The class (severity) of the error.
+A class of less than 10 indicates an informational message.
+Detailed explanation can be found [here](https://msdn.microsoft.com/en-us/library/dd304156.aspx).
+- **err.lineNumber** - The line number in the SQL batch or stored procedure that caused the error.
+Line numbers begin at 1; therefore, if the line number is not applicable to the message, the value of LineNumber will be 0.
+- **err.serverName** - The server name.
+- **err.procName** - The stored procedure name.

 <a name="meta" />
 ## Metadata